noobychris/audi-can-rpi/README.md

   - Very long press RETURN to start/stop `candump`
   - More functions in the keymap file

+**MFSW (multi function steering wheel) support:**
+- The script does support MFSW support but:
+  - MFSW is most likely in conflict with hands free control
+  - I recommend to uncode and/or remove hands free hardware to use MFSW with this script
+  - Otherwise you will controll the script and hands free at the same time

 **Reverse camera support:**
   - Activate PiCamera when reverse gear is detected via CAN Bus
   - Optional guidelines overlay